Sen. Schumer battered by both the right and left in new role

 "He needs to make it impossible for them to get anything done," said Ali Adler, a 28-year-old Brooklyn woman.

-Trump first mocked the 66-year-old senator as the Democrats' "head clown" during the fight over Obamacare.
+Trump first mocked the 66-year-old senator as the Democrats' "head clown" during the fight over the health care law, known as Obamacare.
 This week, the president branded him "Fake Tears Chuck Schumer" after the senator got choked up while denouncing the president's immigration order.

 "I'm going to ask him who was his acting coach," Trump said.